TamSaputra/cse15l-lab-reports/lab-report-5-week9.md

 Throughout the scenario, I'll be providing the following information:
 * The file & directory structure needed
-* The contents of each file before fixing the bug
+* The contents of each file *before* fixing the bug
-* The full command line (or lines) you ran to trigger the bug
+* The full command line (or lines) that was ran to trigger the bug
 * A description of what to edit to fix the bug

 I'll also be using the materials from [Lab 6](https://ucsd-cse15l-f23.github.io/week/week6/).
 The Java file I'll be using is from [Lab 6 Student Submission](https://ucsd-cse15l-f23.github.io/week/week6/#student-submissions), specifically the [corrected version](https://github.com/ucsd-cse15l-f22/list-methods-corrected) (so that the bug shown is actually from the student's error rather that the submissions).
-As for the bash script, I'll be using my version of `grade.sh` that I built for the lab task from the provided [repository](https://github.com/ucsd-cse15l-s23/list-examples-grader) in Lab 6.
+As for the bash script, I'll be using my (incomplete) version of `grade.sh` that I built for the lab task from the provided [repository](https://github.com/ucsd-cse15l-s23/list-examples-grader) in Lab 6.

 ---
 #### Student: